Tsunamis

 • Enter the keyword 'Tsunami' into the search bar at the top of the page.

-• Select the entry called Tsunami.
+• Select the article called Tsunami.

 Tips: We like sites that are from government or other reputable organisations, because we can trust the information.
-You can sometimes tell these sites by their web address – they might have .gov or .edu in their address – or by looking at their About us or Contact pages.
+You can sometimes tell these sites by their web address – they might have .govt or .edu in their address – or by looking at their About us page.

 How do tsunamis work?

-Britannica School
+Britannica School Primary

 • Enter the keyword 'tsunami' into the search bar.